boostorg/website-v2/README.md

-# Forum
+# Boost.org Website

 ## Overview

-A Django project starter kit
+A Django based website that will power https://boost.org

 ## Local Development Setup

-This project will use Python 3.8, Docker, and Docker Compose.
+This project will use Python 3.9, Docker, and Docker Compose.

-Make a Python 3.8.x virtualenv.
+**NOTE**: All of these various docker-compose commands, along with other helpful developer utility commands, are codified in our `justfile` and can be ran with less typing.

 Copy .env-dist to .env and adjust values to match your local environment: